4 Working Ways to Fix Excel Toolbar Missing Issue

 How Do I Unhide a Tab Bar in Excel?

-To unhide a tab bar in Excel, click on File >> More >> Options.
-After this, go to an Advanced option which you can see in a left side panel.
+To unhide a tab bar in Excel, click on File >> Options.
+After this, go to an Advanced option which you can see in the left side panel.
 Now, scroll down & find Display options.
 Under Display options, ensure to check the box of ‘Show sheet tabs.’

 Furthermore, if you have any Excel-related queries, feel free to ask us on our Facebook and Twitter accounts.